 A former McDonald’s All-America nominee, the 6-foot-9 Fox lettered for the University of Arizona basketball team from 2002-06.
 At the conclusion of his collegiate career, Fox was drafted by the Austin Toros of the NBA D-League in 2008 before gaining international experience in Australia, Mexico and Japan.

 Sean Nolen, Assistant Coach

-Nolen enters his first season as an assistant coach with the South Bay Lakers in 2017-18.
+Nolen enters his second season as an assistant coach with the South Bay Lakers in 2017-18.

 Nolen, a University of Northern Colorado basketball alum, joins Karl’s staff after previously serving as a basketball coach at Colorado Academy High School since November 2013.
 Nolen started as an assistant and was named Head Coach in the Spring of 2017 before joining South Bay.
 Nolen led the team to a school record of 24 wins in his first season and brought his team to State Championship Games in 2013-14 and 2014-15.
 Nolen is also the founder of the Colorado Elite Basketball Academy which he started back in August 2009.
 The academy is geared toward kids looking to improve their skills while giving them a platform to showcase their talents on the AAU circuit.
 Nolen served as a coach at the academy and twice led the top teams to National Tournament Championships.
 Nolen had an accomplished collegiate career, leaving his alma mater having broken 10 school records upon graduation, including most assists in school history (427), a record that remains today.